In this post, we see:

 - Remember, only the administrator (owner of the device) can add user profiles to the phone.

 - The Administrator can remove any profile.

-- Keep in mind that any user can delete their profile by themselves.
+- Keep in mind that any user can remove their profile by themselves.
 To do that: Open Settings.
 Hit System > Advanced > Multiple users.
-Tap three vertical dots at the top right > Delete profile name from this device option > Delete option in the confirmation pop-up.
+Tap three vertical dots at the top right > Delete “profile name” from this device option.
+Hit the “Delete” option in the confirmation pop-up.

 - You can add as many users as you want.
-However, keep in mind that adding many users to your Android device may affect the performance and storage negatively.
+But adding many users to your device may affect its performance and storage negatively.